PalashMatey/Project_BigData/README.md

 language on its own.
 (Google translate api could be a better fit)
 - NLTK modules now has the completed Sentiment Analysis Module
 - The module is in the file senti_final.py
+- Add text and run the file : run_sentiment_analysis.py to check the results of sentiment analysis